2 ROD rules apply on the West Lake & East Lake

 All foul-hooked fish must be returned to the water immediately.

-No member shall fish less than 12 yards (11 metres) above or below another angler who is bottom fishing, or 25 yards (23 metres) above or below another angler who is fly fishing without their permission.
+No member shall fish less than 12 yards (11 metres) above or below another angler who is bottom fishing, or 25 yards (23 metres) above or below another angler who is fly fishing, without their agreement.

 Any member found leaving litter, discarded tackle etc. on any of the Club’s waters may be called before the Management Committee and may be expelled from the Club without refund of subscription.
 Each member is responsible for his/her own litter which should be taken home and disposed of.